hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 `"low"`, `"medium"`, and `"high"`" is more descriptive than `1`, `2`, `3`.
 Which is low?
 You wouldn't be able to tell with just integer data.
 Factors have this information built in.
 It is particularly helpful when there are many levels.

+### Data Frame vs. Matrix

+A `matrix` in R is a collection of vectors of **same length and identical datatype**.
+Vectors can be combined as columns in the matrix or by row.
+Usually matrices are numeric and used in various computational algorithms to serve as a checkpoint.
+For example, if input data is not of identical data type (numeric, character, etc.), the `matrix()` function will throw an error and stop any downstream code execution.

+`data.frame` is the _de facto_ data structure for most tabular data and what we use for statistics and plotting.
+A `data.frame` is a collection of vectors of identical lengths.
+Each vector represents a column, and **each vector can be of a different data type** (e.g., characters, integers, factors).

+We can create a dataframe by **binding vectors** together as columns in our dataframe.
+We do this using the `data.frame()` function, and passing in as arguments the different vectors we would like to bind together. *This function will only work for vectors  of the same length.*

+	df <- data.frame(species, glengths)

+To check that the vectors retain their original datatype we can use the `summary` function to inspect our dataframe.
+We will discuss this function in more detail during the next lesson.

+	summary(df)

+### Exercise <INSERT HERE>

 ---